cockroachdb/sqlalchemy-cockroachdb/README.testing.md

 Then, to run a complete test simply invoke

-    pytest
+    make test

-at a command prompt in your virtual environment.
+at a command prompt after you bootstrapped your environment with

+    make bootstrap

 To run just the SQLAlchemy test suite, use